-Most communities offer residents the choice of a refundable entrance fee as an alternative to the traditional, declining balance contract.
-Depending on the entrance fee’s structure, it may be fully or partially refundable.
+Most communities offer residents the choice of a refundable entrance payment as an alternative to the traditional, declining balance contract.
+Depending on the entrance payment’s structure, it may be fully or partially refundable.
 This allows the resident to preserve their assets if they leave the community or bequeath them to their estate.

 Senior Health Care

 Choosing to age at home will mean bringing in service providers if health care needs ever change.
 In 2019, the median cost for a home health aide in the Nashville area was $4,195 a month.
 The national average cost for in-home skilled nursing care to assist with medication and other needs was $87.50 per visit.
 Being admitted to assisted living or skilled nursing would average $4,150 to $6,852 a month, on top of the costs of maintaining a home.
 [Source: Genworth Cost of Care Survey]

 In a Life Care community such as The Heritage at Brentwood®, residents are protected from the rising cost of care, and the devastating financial impact of a health crisis.
 They receive lifelong unlimited days of senior health care on campus at virtually no increase in their monthly fee.
 They’re protected from unpredictable market rates, with the cost of care much lower than what they would pay if they moved directly from their home.